litstack/litstack/docs/docs/crud/models.md

 php artisan fjord:crud
 ```

-A wizard will take you through all required steps for setting up da fresh CRUD-Model.
+A wizard will take you through all required steps for setting up a fresh CRUD-Model.

 ::: tip
 If a Model already exists, it wont be changed.
 Only the configuration file and the controller will be created.
 This allows **existing** models to be made editable using `fjord:crud` as well.